Reviews You Can Rely On

 Construction Quality

-We are quite impressed with the durability of the Osprey Sirrus 24, Gregory Jade, and Gregory Juno.
-They're all made of impressively sturdy 210-Denier nylon in the body with a double layer on the bottom.
-These packs also feature reinforced seams, thick adjustable straps, heavy-duty plastic pieces, and minimal or thickly reinforced mesh.
-The Osprey Tempest also ranks high in construction quality, being made of 100-Denier nylon.
-Other favorites for durability are the REI Trail 25, which is constructed from thick recycled nylon, and the Deuter Speed Lite, which is made from recycled polyamide.
+The construction quality results were impressive for the Osprey Sirrus 24, Gregory Jade, and Gregory Juno.
+All three are made of sturdy 210-Denier nylon in the body with a double layer on the bottom, and all feature reinforced seams, thick adjustable straps, heavy-duty plastic components, and minimal or thickly reinforced mesh.
+The Osprey Tempest also ranks high in this metric, made of 100-Denier nylon that had no problem handling our tests.
+Other favorites are the REI Trail 25, which is constructed from thick recycled nylon, the NEMO Resolve, which is made with a very durable, recycled/recyclable fabric called CERO, and the Deuter Speed Lite, which is made from recycled polyamide.

 daypack womens - each daypack was subjected to a drag test to test their fabric's...